karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 ![xray-fulltrace-sqs-noise-2.png](/img/xray-fulltrace-sqs-noise-2.png)

-If we drill down on any of those traces we will see that it contains an additional call that App4 is doing to Amazon SQS.
+If we drill down on any of those traces we will see that the trace contains a call from App4 to Amazon SQS.

 ![xray-fulltrace-sqs-noise-3.png](/img/xray-fulltrace-sqs-noise-3.png)

 Do you remember when I said that Amazon SQS uses a pull-based approach to retrieve new messages?

-The Worker Service uses an infinite loop and in each iteration of the loop is making a call to AWS SQS to try to fetch new messages.
+The Worker Service works on an infinite loop, and in each loop iteration it is making a call to AWS SQS to try to fetch new messages.
 Also App4 uses the ``OpenTelemetry.Contrib.Instrumentation.AWS`` package to auto-instrument any downstrem call made to an AWS Service.

 You see the problem, right?
 Each of these calls to SQS to try to fetch new messages in combination with the auto-instrumentation provided by the  ``OpenTelemetry.Contrib.Instrumentation.AWS`` ends up generating a bunch of useless traces.